dhondta/python-tinyscript/docs/helpers.md

     - `iterpubdir()`: iterates over visible directories only
     - `listdir(filter_func:lambda, sort:bool)`: list the current path based on a filter function, sorted or not
     - `reset()`: truncates the file
-    - `remove()`: removes the current file or recursively removes the current folder
+    - `remove(error:bool)`: removes the current file or recursively removes the current folder (can use `error=False` to prevent from raising an exception if the target does not exist)
     - `walk(breadthfirst:bool, filter_func:lambda, sort:bool)`: walk the current path breadth-first or depth-first using a filter function, sorted or not

     It also adds some properties: